pindoio/pindo-cli/README.md

 ## Send a test message

-Sending a test message will require you providing the requested token, a receiver, the message your want to send, and also the sender id.
+Sending a test message will require providing the requested token, a receiver, the message your want to send, and also the sender id.

 `pindo sms`